 Many members and veterans of the Australian Defence Forces have tattoos, and while their reasons for getting tattooed are as varied as the people themselves, self-expression and belonging play a part.

 They also share a common purpose in getting inked: to remember.

 Inscribed on skin are their identities as veterans, the commemoration of loss, experiences of trauma and overcoming adversity, the bonds of family and friends, and acknowledging the experiences that make us who we are.

-The Ink in the Lines exhibition is on display from
+The Ink in the Lines exhibition is now closed

 Elaine’s tattoos start conversations, express her positive life decisions, and give a sense of protection and strength.